crystalct/ps3mapidynarec/README.md

 # PS3 MAPI DYNAREC LIB
-This is a very simple library (it's just `ps3mapidyn.h`) for write Dynarec Code on PS3, using PS3 MAPI.
+This is a very simple library (it's just `ps3mapidyn.h`) to write Dynarec Code on PS3, using PS3 MAPI.

 ## PS3 Manager API (PS3MAPI)